openssl-sg-insights/collagraph/README.md

         cg.h("button", {"text": "Bump", "on_clicked": bump}),
     )

 # Create a Collagraph instance with a PySide renderer
-# and register with the Qt event loop
-gui = cg.Collagraph(
+gui = cg.Collagraph(renderer=cg.PySideRenderer())
-    renderer=cg.PySideRenderer(),
-    event_loop_type=cg.EventLoopType.QT,
-)
 # Render the function component into a container
 # (in this case the app but can be another widget)
 app = QtWidgets.QApplication()
 gui.render(cg.h(Counter, state), app)